dotnet/docs-maui/docs/tutorials/notes-mvvm/includes/notifications.md

 ms.topic: include
 ---

 In the previous step of the tutorial, the notes app was updated to use MVVM concepts.
 However, the app isn't updating the list of notes after a note is created or deleted.
-To fix this, you'll need to implement a notification system.
+To fix this problem you'll need to implement a notification system.

 The notification system provides a way for your view models to let other parts of your application know what action it took.
 For example, if the **Note viewmodel** deletes a note, it would send a notification to the **Notes viewmodel** telling it the note was deleted.
 The **Notes viewmodel** could then remove the note from the collection.

 ## Message types

-The MVVM Community Toolkit added in the last step of the tutorial includes a messaging system that lets you send messages from one object to another.
-It's a bit similar to how events work in .NET, except that the recipient of the message doesn't need to know anything about the object that sent the message.
-This lets you decouple the objects from one another.
+The previous step of the tutorial added the MVVM Community Toolkit to the project.
+This toolkit includes a messaging system that lets you send messages from one object to another.
+It's a bit similar to how events work in .NET, except that the recipient of the message doesn't need to know about the object that sent the message.
+This lets you decouple the message sender from the receiver.

-Messages contain payload data, and for this app, there'll be two message types related to the **Note viewmodel**:
+Messages contain payload data, and for this app, there will be two message types related to the **Note viewmodel**:

 - Saved
 - Deleted